Commit-Boost/commit-boost-client/docs/docs/developing/commit-module.md

 ## Config
 Your module will likely need a configuration for the Node Operator to customize.
 This will have to be in the `cb-config.toml` file, in the correct `[[module]]` section.
 In the module, you can define and load your config as follows.

-First define all the parameters needed in a struct:
+First, define all the parameters needed in a struct:
 ```rust
 #[derive(Debug, Deserialize)]
 struct ExtraConfig {